 Directors may elect to defer all or a part of their cash compensation under the Company's Deferred Compensation Plan for Non-Employee Directors.
 Under the plan, which has existed since 1982, such deferred amounts are credited with interest quarterly at the prime rate charged by Bank of America, N.A.
 Directors holding restricted stock units may also elect to defer payment of the dividend equivalents on those restricted stock units.
 Under the rules of the SEC, interest on deferred amounts is considered above-market only if the rate of interest exceeds 120% of the applicable federal long-term rate.
-During fiscal 2016, the Bank of America prime rate ranged from 3.25% to 3.5%, while 120% of the applicable federal long-term rate ranged from 2.26% to 3.14%.
-A. A. Busch, A. F. Golden and R. L. Stephenson participated in this deferral program during the year.
+During fiscal 2016, the Bank of America prime rate ranged from 3.25% to 3.5%, while 120% of the applicable federal long-term rate.
+Stephenson participated in this deferral program during the year.
 Above-market earnings on deferred amounts for each of these Directors in fiscal 2016 are set forth in the Director Compensation Table below.
 All deferred amounts are payable in cash.